andreadebortoli2/Spring-core-app/README.md

-# First app with Spring framework
+# Spring Framework App

-building an app with Spring from "scratch" to understand the power of the framework and of the Boot tool
+building an app with Spring from "scratch" to understand the power of the framework without the Boot tool

 #### PARTS:
 - framework configuration with .xml file